-Upon the adoption of ASC 2014-09 and as of March 31, 2019, the transaction price includes the \$10.0 million upfront payment and the two development milestones received totaling \$10.0 million, all of which had been fully recognized as revenue at December 31, 2017.
+As of June 30, 2019, the transaction price includes the \$10.0 million upfront payment and the two development milestones received totaling \$10.0 million, all of which had been fully recognized as revenue at December 31, 2017.
 The remaining \$62.5 million of potential development and regulatory milestone payments are fully constrained as the achievement of the milestones is not considered probable, and therefore no amounts have been included in the transaction price for these remaining milestones.
-In addition, in accordance with ASU 2014-09, any consideration related to the commercialization and sales-based milestones (including royalties) will be recognized when the related sales occur and have also been excluded from the transaction price.
+In addition, in accordance with ASU 2014-09, any consideration related to the commercialization and salesbased milestones (including royalties) will be recognized when the related sales occur and have also been excluded from the transaction price.
 The Company will re-evaluate the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

-Revenue recognized related to this agreement totaled \$0 for the three months ended March 31, 2019 and 2018.
+Revenue recognized related to this agreement totaled \$0 for the three and six months ended June 30, 2019 and 2018.